jbock-java/simple-component/README.md

 * Allows static methods as injection sites.
 * No typecasts in generated code.
 * Field injection is not supported.
+* Generates only a single class per `@Component`.
+* No scoping: For every "key" (typename + optional qualifier), there is only a single instance per component instance.

 ### Samples